Conor

 Conor is a male given name of Irish origin.
 The meaning of the name is "Lover of Wolves" or "Lover of Hounds".
 Conchobhar/Conchubhar or from the name Conaire, found in Irish legend as the name of the high king Conaire Mór and other heroes.
 It is popular in the English-speaking world.
 Conor has recently become a popular name in North America and in Great Britain.
-Some alternative spellings for the name are often spelled Connor, Conner and sometimes Konnor.
+Some alternative spellings for the name are often spelled Connor, Conner.

-The name is occasionally also used as a female given name.